kkharji/nixenv/README.md

       # NOTE!: modules are defined in keys { home, darwin, nixos, common };
       roots.modules = ./modules;

+      # Where services are found. same as modules, but logical for services.
+      roots.services = ./services;

       # Where patches to be found.
 Pretty much like modules, execpt it
       # directly modifies contexts in some way.
       # Do not return a derivation!, but similar to modules.